 Constantine became the only emperor at the end of the Tetrarchy Rule.
 He was a strong character who won all the wars he fought.
 For this reason, he was highly respected by both the army and the Roman Senate.
 Using this power, he decided to make a series of reforms.

-The Edict of Milan and Establishment of the New Capital
+The Edict of Milan and The New Capital Constantinople

 The first was to free Christianity with Edict of Milan.
 The second was to leave the old capital Rome and build Constantinople.
 The ancient capital of Rome was no longer the place of residence of the emperors.
 Constantinople would be the new capital of the empire.